-When a federated user signs in to access a Microsoft cloud service such as Office 365, Microsoft Azure, or Windows Intune, the user is prompted unexpectedly to enter his or her credentials.
-After the user enters his or her credentials, the user is granted access to the Office 365 service.
+When a federated user signs in to access a Microsoft cloud service such as Office 365, Microsoft Azure, or Windows Intune, the user is prompted unexpectedly to enter his or her organizational account credentials.
+After the user enters his or her credentials, the user is granted access to the cloud service.

 Note Not all federated user authentication experiences are without a credential prompt.
-In certain scenarios, it is by design and expected that federated users are prompted to enter their credentials.
+In certain scenarios, it's by design and expected that federated users are prompted to enter their credentials.
 Make sure that the credential prompt is unexpected before you continue.

 This issue may occur for internal domain clients if one or more of the following conditions are true:

 To resolve this issue, use one or more of the following methods, as appropriate for your situation.

 Method 1: Make sure that the DNS server has a host record for the AD FS endpointMake sure that the DNS server has a host record for the AD FS endpoint that is appropriate to the client computer that is experiencing this issue.
 For internal clients, this means that the internal DNS server should resolve the AD FS endpoint name to an internal IP address.
 For Internet clients, this means that the endpoint name should resolve to a public IP address.
 To test this on the client, follow these steps: